hansvish/my-portfolio/README.md

 # Hansika Vishwanath's Portfolio

 This is my professional portfolio.
 It uses AWS and ReactJS.

+## Technologies used:
+Git and github
+SSH